periph/periph-tester/README.md

 - 1-wire can be tested be exercising a 1-wire eeprom and a 1-wire temperature sensor.
 - PWM and ADC can be tested by outputting waveforms with varying duty cycles and reading the level of a low-pass filter.
 - A gpio pin is connected to the write-enable of the I2C and SPI eeproms and can be used to simulate certain errors by write-protecting the eeproms.
+(In hindsight this creates more pain in ensuring the pin is set correctly than it has true value...)

 Standard pin-outs
 -----------------